We plan and deliver an exciting integrated Curriculum.

 Our Curriculum is a structured framework of termly or half termly themed Learning Units for each primary school year group.
 It covers Foundation subjects, RE and Science and is fully mapped to cover the National Curriculum requirements.

 Each subject is fully progressive and follows a skills and knowledge based approach through detailed long term plans.

 This approach allows teachers to be creative whilst providing them with the support and framework that is needed for a consistently delivered and planned whole-school curriculum.
 This ensures that the National Curriculum is being covered and that our learners and teachers go home every day excited and buzzing about their day.

-Each half term we provide parents with Curriculum Information Newsletters and subject Knowledge Oranisers so that you are aware of what your children will be learning (see individual class pages for links to these newsletters and Knowledge Organisers).
+Each half term we provide parents with Curriculum Overviews and subject Knowledge Oranisers so that you are aware of what your children will be learning (see individual class pages for links to these Overviews and Knowledge Organisers).